ChiragRadhakrishna43-7/CSEN-233-Computer_Networks_Projects/README.md

 ![Screenshot 2024-02-20 085600](https://github.com/ChiragRadhakrishna43-7/Computer_Networks_Projects/assets/121251823/46c282b5-7ea6-446d-aefa-7bb7895b521d)
 <p align='justify'><b>6.
 Wireshark DNS Lab v8.0</b><br/> Carried out Wireshark packet capture to understand request-response messages.
 Analyzed response headers, answer records, additional records and authoritative servers involved.
 Extensively made use of nslookup command.</p>
+<p align='justify'><b>7.
+Distance between Routers</b><br/> Implemented Dijkstra Algorithm to compute the path between two routers over a given network.
+To run the implementation, the topology file and the router names are provided.
+The <b>relnit function in netemulate.py</b> loads the topology file.
+The topology file comprises of the list of routers with its links with various other routers and the associated cost.
+After loading the file, relnit will build the network accordingly.</p>